DKNOpartners

 • Pay Norwegian VAT when importing goods, with the possibility of deductions.

-VAT, also known as MVA in Norway, is an important part of business finances.
-The standard rate of 25% applies to most goods and services, but there are also reduced rates, such as 15% on food and 12% on transportation and cultural activities.
+VAT, also known as MVA in Norway, is an important part of a company's finances.
+The standard rate of 25 % applies to most goods and services, but there are also reduced rates, such as 15 % on food and 12 % on transport and cultural activities.
 Knowing the correct VAT rates is essential for correct invoicing and reporting.

 MVA registration